grackle-project/grackle/doc/source/Python.rst

       The default command to build Pygrackle against a CMake-built is shown below.
       **By default, this approach assumes that the Grackle shared library will never move.**
       This means that issues will occur if you delete or move the Grackle library.
-      (This is a necessary assumption in order to support build-directories).
+      (This is a necessary assumption in order to support build directories).

       .. code-block:: shell-session